Tinkerforge/doc/en/source/Hardware/Bricklets/RGB_LED_Matrix.rst

 performance and avoid flicker.

 An external 5V power supply has to be connected to the terminal blocks.
-The LEDs can not be powered through USB.
+The LEDs can not be powered through the Bricklet connector.

 Technical Specifications
 ------------------------